gr3psh311/ACTIVE-DIRECTORY-Linux-integration-beta/README.md

-# AD-beta
+# ACTIVE-DIRECTORY-Linux-integration-beta
+These scripts serve to integrate ubuntu machines on active directory

-the scripts are not yet ready, this is not even a beta version!
+NB: the scripts are not yet completed